Legion-God/FakeNewsDetection/README.md

 `git commit -m "a very helpful commit message describing solution for the issue/feature."`

 7. `git push origin <branch_name>` WARNING: don't write `main` in branch_name, write the name of feature branch you worked on your local machine.
+You must be on branch from where you want to push code aka source branch and <branch_name> is destination branch.

-8. Open Github and you will see an option to create a Pull Request(PR), create a PR and then leave for review.
+8. Open GitHub, and you will see an option to create a Pull Request(PR), create a PR and then leave for review.
 Someone else will do a code-review and merge it to `main`.
 If tests failed when creating a PR request close it and make new PR with changes.